mertvn/vnsorter/README.md

 After all of the folders/files have been matched, or skipped, the tool will show your matches, ~~and here you can select/deselect any of the VNs~~.
 After you confirm, the tool will start moving the files to their destinations.
 After that's done you will get a log of all of the successful and unsuccessful moves, ~~and will have the option to revert them~~.

+You should probably try it with a few VNs before using it for your entire downloads folder.
 ## Usage

 ### Easy